Making Tax Digital

 Making Tax Digital is a large HMRC project to move all tax reporting to software and apps.
 The next stage to be introduced is Making Tax Digital for Income Tax Self-assessment.

 Many businesses already use digital accounting software but often wait until the end of the tax period to calculate and submit their obligations to HMRC.
-The Making Tax Digital programme aims to make tax management more effective, efficient, and accurate by requiring digital financial records to be submitted quarterly.

 Who does Making Tax Digital apply to?

-Making Tax Digital for Income Tax Self-Assessment: Applies to UK taxpayers with business or property income over £50,000 from April 2026, and over £30,000 from April 2027.
+Making Tax Digital for Income Tax Self-Assessment: Applies to UK taxpayers with business or property income over £50,000 from April 2026, over £30,000 from April 2027, and over £20,000 from April 2028.
 This includes landlords, sole traders, and partnerships.

 Exemptions: Possible for those who are ‘digitally excluded’ due to age, disability, location, or religious beliefs.